comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 and rigorous testing.
 They involve completing unfinished "skeleton" code.

-In this section, we will explain how to get set up to do the computational exercises.
+In this preliminary section, we will explain how to get set up to do the computational exercises.
+If you have taken Principles of Programming (a second year optional course on our undergraduate Mathematics programme) then you will have already been shown how to do most of this.
+If not, we will provide some links to some material on that course that it is well worth reading.

-You can either use the machines in the maths department labs, or you can use your own laptop running Windows, Linux, or macOS.
+You can use your own laptop running Windows, Linux, or macOS.

 There is a lot of information below, but here is a summary checklist to check that you have everything ready to do your work.